sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/Templates/spconfig.md

 sidebar_position: 7
 sidebar_class_name: cli-template-spconfig
 keywords: ['cli', 'template', 'spconfig']
-description: Learn about the CLI commands you can use to interact with VAs in this guide.
+description: Learn about the SPConfig template commands you can use to import and export configurations from the CLI.
 slug: /tools/cli/templates/spconfig
 tags: ['CLI']
 ---

-Use SPConfig templates to perform complex import and export operations with IdentityNow configurations
+Use SPConfig templates to perform complex import and export operations with IdentityNow (IDN) configurations.

-This is an example of a template file with one SPConfig templated populated
+This is an example of a template file with one SPConfig template populated:

 ```json
 [